tonyykosseifyy/MetaMed/README.md

 </p>

 ## About
 MetaMedApp is a mobile application that allows users to purchase and redeem medicine through a convenient and easy-to-use platform.
 Using MetaMedApp, users can scan their prescription, select the desired medication, and pay for it using a credit card.
 Once the purchase is complete, a QR code is generated, which can be scanned at a vending machine to retrieve the medication.
-MetaMedApp was created by Selim Ellieh and Tony Kosseify as a part of a larger project for the WRO22 robotic competition's "Future Engineers" track.
+MetaMedApp was created by Selim Ellieh and Tony Kosseify as a part of a larger project for the "MetaMed" team participating in the WRO22 robotic competition's led by Charbel Daoud.
 The goal of MetaMedApp is to provide a convenient and efficient way for users to access and purchase their necessary medications.

 ## Key Features